margarethannum/qsure_training_r/README.md

 If you're not on the most recent version, take the time to update now.

 ## Download course materials
+In your R console run the following code:

 `install.packages("usethis")`
 `usethis::use_course("https://github.com/margarethannum/qsure_training_r/archive/master.zip")`

-Answer questions - and course will automatically open up the R Project with the training!
+Answer questions "Yes" - and course will automatically download and open up the R Project with the training materials!